 Sundarbans is a mysterious land.
 It is better understood if you travel with some knowledge of the place.

 There are obviously some strict rules of the government that must be followed during the visit.
 Apart from that, there are some ethical and logical ‘lines’ that must not be crossed.

 Ultimately, what you want is an enjoyable trip.
 To abide by the rules.

 A quick look at the check-lists of major dos and don’ts –

 Carry your photo ID proof and photocopies.

-Choose a good travel company or guide, who has the previous reference from anyone.
+Choose a good travel company or guide, who has a previous reference from anyone.

-Carry a good binocular, camera, a first-aid kit and anti-mosquito creams.
+Carry a good binoculars, a camera, a first-aid kit and anti-mosquito creams.

 Carry enough cash since it might be tough to find an ATM.